- About SIGCIS

 The difficult economic climate is making it harder for graduate students to secure institutional funds to present at the annual SHOT meeting.
 Income from the fund provides ongoing support for the Michael S. Mahoney Graduate Student Travel Awards.

-New!
-In 2013 we are launching Phase II of the Mahoney Fund to create the Mahoney Prize, an annual award for an ourstanding article in the history of computing.
+In 2013 we launched Phase II of the Mahoney Fund to create the Mahoney Prize, an annual award for an outstanding article in the history of computing.
 This will be a very fitting memorial for Mahoney, who made his contribution to our field through a series of expertly crafted articles.
-The goal is to igenerate enough investment income to support the new prize without compromising our committment to graduate students.
-Update: as of January 2014 we already have $11,250 in new contributions and pledges for Phase II, which is enough to go forward with a formal proposal to SHOT to create to prize.
+The goal is to generate enough investment income to support the new prize without compromising our commitment to graduate students.
+Update: as of January 2014 we already have $11,250 in new contributions and pledges for Phase II, which is enough to go forward with a formal proposal to SHOT to create the prize.
+Including money received from both phases and investment income the fund's balance had reached more than $22,200.

 Contributing to the Mahoney Fund is a great way to give back to the history of computing community, help young scholars develop, and promote the field’s long-term vitality and excellence.
 Please take this opportunity to recognize and honor Mike’s exemplary contribution to SIGCIS and his inspiring commitment to the discovery of new scholarship in our field by donating to the Mahoney Fund.